Skip to main content

 DECONSTRUCTION AND THE EDGE OF FAMILIARITY

-Deconstruction, a critical approach to literary analysis developed by Jacques Derrida, questions fixed meanings, stable identities, and universal truths, advocating instead for fluidity, multiplicity, and the contingency of meaning.
-By exposing hidden biases, contradictions, and hierarchies embedded in cultural and artistic norms, deconstruction invites fresh interpretations and perspectives.
-In art, it involves breaking down established structures, forms, and narratives to question coherence and stability.
-Emerging historically through collage, accident, and chance in the works of surrealist and modernist artists, deconstruction has consistently generated new artistic perspectives, shaping contemporary art as we now know it.
-In my own art practice and teaching, deconstruction is a potent creative catalyst that not only disrupts the habitual but also initiates a profound gestalt shift in perception.
+In my art practice and teaching, deconstruction emerged as a potent creative catalyst that not only disrupts the habitual but also initiates profound gestalt shifts in perception.
 By breaking down the fixity of how the brain sees a composition and reconfiguring the relationship between background and foreground, deconstruction liberates us to see anew.
-As a trained gestalt art therapist, I am fascinated by how this practice activates shifts in our perceptual frameworks, enabling us to experiment with fresh ways of seeing and being.
+This practice activates shifts in our perceptual frameworks, enabling us to experiment with fresh ways of seeing and being.
 While disturbing our perceptions, deconstruction allows us to explore the edges of familiarity and enter uncharted territories.

 BUTTERFLY EFFECT – Stop motion video collage 2024